Laxystem/Gimli/CONTRIBUTING.md

 ### Branch to PR into

-Generally, always PR into the `development` branch, unless there's a special branch for the feature you're trying to add.
-Create an issue for the feature you're trying to add, and ask if unsure.
+Generally, always PR into the `development` branch, unless there's a special branch for the feature you're adding.

 ## Libraries